Farama-Foundation/PettingZoo/docs/api/aec.md

     A list of the names of all current agents, typically integers.
 These may be changed as an environment progresses (i.e. agents can be added or removed).

+    Terminated or truncated agents remain in this list until they take a final vacuous ``step(None)``.
+After every dead agent has been stepped off, the list is empty and ``not env.agents`` indicates the environment is done.
+Do not check ``not env.agents`` immediately when ``last()`` first reports termination or truncation for the current agent.

     :type: List[AgentID]

 .. autoattribute:: AECEnv.num_agents